kiagnose/kubevirt-storage-checkup/README.md

 # kubevirt-storage-checkup

 This checkup performs storage checks, validating storage is working correctly for virtual machines.
-The checkup is using the Kiagnose engine
+The checkup is using the Kiagnose engine.

 ## Permissions